krasimir/stent/docs/middlewares.md

 *If you have more then one middleware to add pass an array of objects instead of multiple calls of `addMiddleware`.*

-There is one build-in middleware which is part of the Stent package - `Logger`.
+There is one built-in middleware which is part of the Stent package - `Logger`.

 **`Logger`**